Monterrubio de la Demanda

 Monterrubio de la Demanda is a municipality and village located in the province of Burgos, Castile and León, Spain.
+According to the 2025 census (INE), the municipality had a population of 55 inhabitants.

 Demography

 According to the 2004 census (INE), the municipality had a population of 100 inhabitants.
 By 2018 the population had declined to 59.
+By 2025 the population had declined to 55 inhabitants.